Funke Akindele: Career

 from her popular TV series, Jenifa's Diary.
 She was the former CEO of Scene One Film Production.

 She made her cinematic directorial debut in the 2019 political drama film, Your Excellency.

 Alongside Daniel K. Daniel and Blessing Egbe, Akindele was invited to join the 2022 membership of the Academy of Motion Picture Arts and Sciences, popularly known as the Oscars, as a voting member.

 In 2025, The Hollywood Reporter named her among the most influential women in international film.

 Akindele is often compared to American actress Taraji P. Henson.
 This comparison recently stirred up reactions after Nigerian content creator and actor Enioluwa Adeoluwa spoke against the comparisons between the two actresses.

+In late 2025, Funke Akindele’s film *Behind The Scenes* became one of the fastest-grossing Nigerian movies of the year, surpassing ₦1 billion at the box office, in what was described as a milestone for contemporary Nollywood films.

+Discussing the work behind Behind The Scenes, during a conversation with media personality Morayo Afolabi-Brown at a Wema Bank International Women's Day event, Akindele said she gave up her social life for almost two years, avoiding parties and public outings while she focused on the film, a period of isolation that led some colleagues to call her a "sadist" before they understood what she was building.
+In a separate interview with BellaNaija, she said she had similarly neglected her personal grooming and social engagements throughout production, adding that the film's commercial success followed sustained overwork, sleepless nights, and personal sacrifice.
+The National Film and Video Censors Board (NFVCB) subsequently honoured Akindele in recognition of her record-breaking box office achievements.

 Political career

 Akindele was nominated as the Lagos deputy governorship candidate under the Peoples Democratic Party in the 2023 elections.
 Justifying her nomination, Abdul-Azeez Olajide Adediran noted that the actress added more value to his candidacy in the 2023 general elections.
 The actress confirmed her deputy governorship candidacy and stated that her acting career must be "necessarily put on hold".